cozy/cozy-client/docs/api/cozy-client/README.md

 ▸ **deconstructRedirectLink**(`redirectLink`): `RedirectLinkData`

-Deconstruct the given redirect link in order to retrieve slug and hash
+Deconstruct the given redirect link in order to retrieve slug, pathname and hash

+**`throws`** {InvalidRedirectLinkError} Thrown when redirect link is invalid

 *Parameters*